indimail/indimail-virtualdomains/.github/INSTALL-indimail.md

     --dmasquerade --skipsend \
     --dkverify=both --dksign=both --private_key=/etc/indimail/control/domainkeys/indimail

 NOTE: You can create a deliver process for port 587 too either by having a different --qbase or have a qstart > 5.
 The point to remember is you can have multiple delivery process as long as you do not share a queue between delivery processes.

+NOTE: On FreeBSD the path will be /usr/local/etc/indimail/control/domainkeys/indimail instead of /etc/indimail/control/domainkeys/indimail.

 If you are going to use the local mail, sendmail, qmail-inject command, they need to figure out the queue location.
 This is done by having a directory called 'defaultqueue' in /etc/indimail/control.
 Run the following command to create this

-% sudo /usr/sbin/svctool --queueParam=defaultqueue \
+% sudo svctool --queueParam=defaultqueue \
     --qbase=/var/indimail/queue --qcount=5 --qstart=1 \
     --min-free=52428800 --fsync --syncdir --virus-filter \
     --qhpsi="/usr/bin/clamdscan %s --fdpass --quiet --no-summary" \